 Typically, the larger brush head will work better for older children and adults if you chose to use this brush.
 You will just need to purchase this larger head separately.

-Unlike the regular Sonicare brush heads, these are finished with a rubber coating that not only matches the colour scheme of the brush but makes it softer on the mouth and gums of children, than the normal plastic finish.
+Unlike the regular Sonicare brush heads, these kids heads are finished with a rubber coating that not only matches the colour scheme of the brush but makes it softer on the mouth and gums of children, than the normal plastic finish.

 A worthwhile point to note is that the full range of Sonicare brush heads fits onto this brush handle.
 You do not necessarily have to use those designed for kids.
 If you want to learn about the full range of brush heads, read our article Philips Sonicare Bursh Heads: The Ultimate Guide.

 The kids heads come in packs of 2.